sfgallen/bayes_profiler/README.md

 This repository also comes with a script to plot up the results after the inversion called “plot_basic_results.m”).
 This script will plot the chain paths, likelihood and acceptance rate history, and the best-fit model results compared to the observed data.

 # Some practical notes
 The inversion as presented by Gallen and Fernández-Blanco (in review) involved >3 million iterations that took more than three weeks to run on a single Intel Xeon E5-2680 v3 core.
-To put this another way, this model takes a long time to run.
+To put this another way, this model takes a long time to run in large part because of the 7 unknown parameters and the use of the relatively inefficient Metropolis-Hastings (MH) algorithm.
+I used the MH algorithm because it is easier to code form scratch relative to other fancier MCMC algorithms.

 Also note that, while MCMCs are great for their flexibility in application to various problems, they are difficult to generalize and thus require a significant amount of coding experience to be tailored to each application.
 This code is not sufficiently general to invert river profiles everywhere but is specifically designed for our application in Corinth.
 If you are interested in applying similar approaches but do not have the coding experience needed to revise this existing code, I am happy to collaborate and help you achieve your goals, so do not hesitate to email me.

 # References: